Seb-L/VueJs-Workshop-1/Readme.md

 **Specs:**

-- HTTP Request to https://api.punkapi.com/v2/beers (GET)
+- HTTP Request to https://api.punkapi.com/v2/beers (GET) in the home component
-- Create a component that contain a list of "BeerItem" components
+- Create a BeerList component that render a list of beers with the data from "home" component

+**Hints**
+- v-for
+- vue-axios
+- "mounted" hook
+- dynamic attributes